Types of Financial Aid: Loans

 Denied PLUS borrowers

 The U.S. Department of Education will notify us of any denied PLUS loans within 24 hours.
 If the parent is denied the PLUS loan, the student is then eligible for additional Direct Unsubsidized Loan funds.
-The parent will receive an email from the ETBU financial aid office requesting for the additional loan to be added to the student's Direct Unsubsidized Loan.
+The parent will receive an email from the ETBU financial aid office requesting for the additional amount to be added to the student's Direct Unsubsidized Loan.
 The parent must reply to the email.

 Endorsed PLUS borrowers